azerion/gamedock-sdk/docs/console/game/localization/localization_stats/index.md

 Selecting several rows will allow you to export and publish multiple locales at the same time

+Also there is a **Usage Statistics** section about the different Language Locales served by Gamedock SDK for the selected Game

 ## Contents
 - [View Translation Status](#view-translation-status)
 - [Publish a Locale](#publish-a-locale)